levelup-cist2100/Business-Model-Canvas-MD-template/README.md

 ![LevelUP](https://i.imgur.com/i8S7CDA.jpg)

 ## Summary of Business

+The future of online business in IT education will be determined, as with all IT market growth, by the simultaneous and interdependent developments in both its supply and demand.
+The key drivers to demand will include employer perception of online programs , as well as graduates’, and the fit with their needs, coincidentally with student access, experience, development, and return on invested time and capital.
+Internet learning is not just an application of technology to teaching, but a new business model for higher education.
+By approaching internet learning as a business model, educational policy makers can begin to appreciate the scope of the integrated technology and services required to run a successful IT online course.
+The strategic use of information technology  has been a fundamental issue for every business.
+Information technology can alter the basic nature of an industry.
 LevelUP is an education company with a focus on Information Technology.
-We bring up-to-date, and relevant course work to your computer no matter where you are in the world.
-Regardless of your current level of experience in the Information Technology fields LevelUP will have coursework and study material to further your personal and work related goals.
+We bring up-to-date, and relevant coursework to your computer no matter where you are in the world.
+Regardless of your current level of experience in the Information Technology fields, LevelUP will have coursework and study material to further your personal and work-related goals.
 With courses ranging from word processing to python, excel to Java, there is a way for everyone to LevelUP.

 ## Website of Business
 Add here a link to your website design.